$624M drained · 25 protocols · last 30 days

 Emerging protocols between $10M–$100M TVL

 The teams most likely to get targeted next.
 Enough TVL to be worth the attacker's time, small enough that one incident ends the protocol permanently.
+Monitoring is the only thing standing between you and a post-mortem.

 Tier 3 · Adjacent